Skip to main content

 Cross-selling through internal links

-Strategic internal linking that guides customers to complementary categories and higher-value products naturally within the browsing experience.
+Strategic internal linking can guide customers to complementary categories and higher-value products naturally within the browsing experience.

 • Related category connections